MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner-configure-install.md

     This step is identical whether or not you are able to access the scanner pages in the Azure portal.
 For more information, see the earlier instructions in this article: [Get an Azure AD token for the scanner](#get-an-azure-ad-token-for-the-scanner).

-1. Run the [Set-AIPScannerConfiguration](/powershell/module/azureinformationprotection/set-aipscannerconfiguration) cmdlet to set the scanner to function in offline mode.
+1. <a name="powershell"></a>Run the [Set-AIPScannerConfiguration](/powershell/module/azureinformationprotection/set-aipscannerconfiguration) cmdlet to set the scanner to function in offline mode.
 Run:

     ```powershell
     Set-AIPScannerConfiguration -OnlineConfiguration Off